Section 5: ready to enroll

 If your benefits aren’t enough to cover the premium or you stop getting Social Security benefits, you’ll get a bill for your Part B premiums every three months.
 If you’d prefer to pay your bill automatically, you can sign up for Medicare Easy Pay.
 Financial assistance is also available if you need help paying your Part B premiums and other Medicare costs.

 If Medicare Advantage plans intrigue you, you’ll need to sign up for one separately.
-Sometimes you’ll have to pay extra to participate, and you’ll have additional cost sharing associated with the services you use in those plans.
+Sometimes you’ll have to pay extra to participate and you’ll have additional cost sharing associated with services you use in those plans.